scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 :align: center
 :label: fig:displayeq

-Three snapshots of using the voice-trigger *display electron density equation* in a Markdown cell in a Jupyter notebook.
-A. The transcript with the voice triggered snippet.
-B. The text replacement in the form of the LaTeX code inserted in the Markdown cell.
-C. The rendered markdown cell.
-The green and black tab on the right of each panel indicates that the Voice In plugin is active and listening for speech to transcribe.
+Three snapshots from a Zoom video of using the voice-trigger *display electron density equation* in a Markdown cell in a Jupyter notebook.
+A. The Zoom transcript showing the spoken voice trigger.
+B. The text replacement in the form of a math equation written in LaTeX in display mode in the Markdown cell.
+C. The rendered Markdown cell.
+The green and black tab on the right of each panel indicates that the Voice In plugin is active and listening for speech.
 :::